SolidCode/SolidPython/README.md

 Example Code
 ------------
 The best way to learn how SolidPython works is to look at the included example code.
-If you've installed SolidPython, the  following line will print the location of the examples directory:
+If you've installed SolidPython, the  following line of Python will print the location of the examples directory:

         import os, solid; print os.path.dirname( solid.__file__) + '/examples'